Upgrading to cf CLI v7

 These sections describe changes in commands from cf CLI v6 to cf CLI v7.
 They also provide important information for those who use the cf CLI in scripts.

-For information about possible breaking changes, see the Table of Differences below.
+For information about potential breaking changes, see the Table of Differences below.
 This table includes removed flag options, removed commands, and removed or changed argument requirements.

 About scripting